CyDragon80/node-xml-csharp-cereal/README.md

 The original author could not find a XML serializer for Nodejs that just took class instances to XML and back, so this meager one was started.
 Links to alternative or derivative libraries may be added to this readme section over time to help others searching for similar solutions.
 * [xml-csharp-cereal](https://www.npmjs.com/package/xml-csharp-cereal) - This one.
+* [xml-decorators](https://www.npmjs.com/package/xml-decorators) - Interesting typescript module using decorators rather than templates.
+Currently only serializes to XML, but that could change.

 ## Installation